 A fashion photographer uses images to enhance the telling of fashion stories.
 They combine knowledge of style with the creative ability to photograph models and clothing in aesthetically pleasing ways.
 Fashion photographers may be employed by fashion publications, or they may offer their services as freelancers.

 A fashion photographer must possess technical knowledge of both film and digital photography, which may be obtained from formal coursework at a college, community college, or trade school.
 But more than just being proficient in the technical aspects of photography, the fashion photographer must be creative and imaginative in deciding how a fashion subject will be presented.
 The high expectations that go with fashion photography require the use of high quality camera equipment, including a camera body, different lenses, and lighting accessories.

-The BLS projected a 3%, or slower than average, increase in job growth rate for photographers in general during the 2014-2024 decade.
-As reported by the BLS, the median salary for photographers was $31,710 in May 2015.
+The BLS projected a 6%, or slower than average, decrease in job growth rate for photographers in general during the 2018-2028 decade.
+As reported by the BLS, the median salary for photographers was $34,000 in May 2018.

 An art director at a fashion periodical reviews all images, both photographic and graphic, that are available for use and decides which ones should be published.
 The art director carefully considers the likely impact that each and every image or combination of images would have on the reading public.
 He or she then selects the strongest visual elements to tell the story.
 An art director makes sure the publication stays true to its aesthetic concept.

 Requirements for obtaining a position as an art director for a fashion publication can include a Bachelor of Fine Arts in Graphic Design, a strong knowledge of the fashion industry, and proficiency in software design programs.
 An art director must exhibit the energy and confidence to manage tight production schedules and collaborate effectively with talented photographers, editors, and designers.